Items Description¶

 <Message> |

-Collector for a Message. |
+Container for a single dictionary entry. |

 key |

-For better readability, we strongly recommend, to use the predefined key (label.value.common.[…]) or use the schematic for custom keys label.value.custom.[…].
-For the definition of views please use the schematic label.view.[…]. |
+A unique identifier.
+For better readability, use the predefined key schema (label.value.common.[…]) or the custom schema label.value.custom.[…].
+For view definitions use label.view.[…]. |

 lang |